loader image

 IMPLICATIONS OF THE PROPOSED TRANSITION

-As no ARR is able to capture both average credit risk and term, we foresee following major implications on cessation of LIBOR:
+As no ARR is able to capture both average credit risk and term, we foresee the following major implications on the cessation of LIBOR:

 • Volatility: Federal Reserve Bank’s proposed LIBOR replacement for U.S. dollar products, the secured overnight financing rate (“SOFR”) is based on actual secured overnight transactions in the treasury repurchase (repo) market.
 Therefore, ARRs such as SOFR are subject to volatility triggered by stress and irregularities in the repo funding market.